Proportional resource allocation in dynamic n-player Blotto games: Discussion and concluding remarks

-In this paper, we have introduced a novel model of dynamic $n$-player Blotto games.
-This is a very general framework as the budgets and battlefields are possibly asymmetric, and there are no restrictions on the number of players or the number of battlefields (e.g., odd or even).
-In this framework, we studied the proportional allocation of resources and the equilibrium behavior.
-We showed that the strategy profile in which players allocate their resources proportionally at every history is a subgame perfect equilibrium whenever players maximize the expected value of the battles.
-By contrast, when players maximize the probability of winning the dynamic contest, there is always a distribution of values over the battles such that proportionality cannot be supported as an equilibrium.
-We have shown that our results are robust to exogeneous shocks on budgets.
-Moreover, the results do not depend on the specfic contest success function used in the competition as long as it satisfies Skaperdas's (1996) axioms (A1--A6).
-While we have focused on proportional equilibrium behavior in this paper, we believe that characterizing non-proportional equilibrium behavior---especially when players maximize their probability of winning---in $n$-player dynamic Blotto contests is a promising future research direction.
+In this paper, we have introduced a general model of dynamic $n$-player Blotto games.
+In this framework, the budgets and battlefields are possibly asymmetric, and there are no restrictions on the number of players or the number of battlefields (e.g., odd or even).
+In this context, we studied the proportional allocation of resources and the equilibrium behavior.
+We showed that the strategy profile in which players allocate their resources proportionally at every history is a subgame perfect equilibrium.
+We have shown that our results are robust to exogenous shocks on budgets.
+Moreover, the results do not depend on the specific contest success function used in the competition as long as it satisfies Skaperdas's (1996) axioms (A1--A6).
+An open question for future research is whether the proportional strategy profile is the unique subgame perfect equilibrium or not in $n$-player dynamic contests.

 As we have mentioned, Blotto games can be applied to many economic and political situations as Borel (1921) himself envisioned.
-As an example, consider sequential elections as an $n$-player dyanmic multi-battle contest where political candidates choose how they distribute their limited resources over multiple ``battlefields'' or states as in the U.S. presidential primaries.
+As an example, consider sequential elections as an $n$-player dynamic multi-battle contest where political candidates choose how they distribute their limited resources over multiple ``battlefields'' or states as in the U.S. presidential primaries.
 In this context, our results imply that proportionality is immediately rectified once one has candidates who maximize their electoral vote instead of simply maximizing their probability of winning, despite the presence of the winner-take-all feature.